Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 If you already have user account in this tenant, you can skip this step.
 Otherwise, read [MS docs about add users], create an account: `user-1@<tenant-name>.com`.

 ## 1.3.
 Run the application
-Run the Spring Boot application.
+Run [01-client].

 If you don't know how to run Spring Boot application, please refer to [Spring docs about running application].

 Use web browser to access `http://localhost:8080/`, the web page will redirect to Azure Active Directory login page.
 Input username and password of `user-1@<tenant-name>.com`, then you can log in successfully and see "Hello, this is OAuth2 client application." in the web page.